 Of course, in many cases, a property owner cannot be blamed for the buildup of ice or snow on the pavement, but if a property owner worsens conditions, then they could be held responsible for any resulting slip and fall accident.
 For instance, this could be the case when a spout sends water to a walkway that then turns into a perilous layer of ice.

 This is a simplistic overview of such accidents, as other issues will certainly apply to your case.
 Contributory negligence might be used against you, workers’ compensation could be available if this accident happened at work, or other details of your circumstances may help to build the case that a property owner is at fault for your injurious accident.
-Learn if you have a case when you contact a Raleigh personal injury lawyer at the Whitley Law Firm today!
+Learn if you have a case when you contact a Kinston personal injury lawyer at the Whitley Law Firm today!